dojoengine/book/docs/pages/toolchain/katana/genesis.md

 The genesis configuration provides a convenient way to customize the chain's starting point, **reduce manual setup** efforts, and ensure a **consistent** and predictable initial state for your applications and smart contracts.

-### Configuration file format
+### Configuration File Format

-The genesis configuration file is a JSON file that contains the following fields:
+The genesis config file is a JSON file that contains the following fields:

 - `number`
 *The block number of the genesis block.*